GROUNDED LEADERSHIP immersion

 six-week online cohort experience

 You strive to lead with your full humanity—grounded, present, and aligned with your values.
-But the moments that matter are often when it’s hardest to show up in these ways.
+But it can be hardest to show up in this way in the moments that matter most, or when you’re feeling overwhelm or uncertainty.

 Maybe you’ve noticed a tendency to…

-• Avoid conversations you know need to happen
+Avoid conversations that you know need to happen

-These aren't character flaws—they're your nervous systems’ automatic responses to stress.
-When we’re dysregulated, accessing strategies, scripts, or values is out of reach.
+These aren't character flaws—they're your nervous system’s automatic responses to stress.
+When we’re dysregulated, accessing our values feels out of reach.
 Our stress response takes over, and we default to patterns that don't serve us or the people we lead.

 We can't build cultures of belonging or offer compassionate support to others when we’re ungrounded.
 Effective leadership starts from the inside-out.

-This six-week immersion will invite you to develop nervous system awareness, practice self-regulation, and build the inner capacity to stay present so you can show up as the leader you want to be—not perfectly, but authentically.
+This six-week immersion invites you to develop nervous system awareness, practice self-regulation, and build the inner capacity to stay present so you can show up as the leader you want to be—not perfectly, but authentically.

-Grounded in curiosity rather than judgment, compassion rather than shame, and courage rather than fear, you’ll develop awareness of your patterns and preferences, learn to work with your states instead of against them, and lead with your full humanity.
+Orienting from curiosity rather than judgment, compassion rather than shame, and courage rather than fear, you’ll develop awareness of your patterns and preferences and learn to work with your states (instead of against them), so that you can more consistently connect your values and your actions.

 Tuesdays 4:00-5:30 pm PST